-- Nominees are a member of LawWorks (as of 4th October 2019) or, (for ‘Best contribution by a pro bono clinic’ and ‘Best new pro bono activity’) a clinic registered with the LawWorks Clinics Network.
-Membership includes the partners, associates, trainees and employees of a LawWorks member organisation.
+- Nominees are a member of LawWorks (as of 1st October 2021); for the ‘Best contribution by a pro bono clinic’ and ‘Best new pro bono activity’ categories, a clinic registered with the LawWorks Clinics Network can also nominate or be nominated for.
+Membership of LawWorks includes the partners, associates, trainees, and employees of a LawWorks member organisation.

 - Nominations should include evidence of benefit and impact(s).
 This can include: